 Yes.
 Empty, clear plastic water bottles may be brought into the venue and refilled at water stations inside Cuthbert.

 Yes.
-Blankets are welcome on the lawn.
-Please check Cuthbert Amphitheater's current policies regarding lawn chairs and seat heights before attending.
+Towels and yoga mats (30x60” max) are welcome on the lawn.
+Low Profile Beach Chairs are allowed in the upper lawn - please check Cuthbert Amphitheater's current policies regarding lawn chairs and seat heights before attending.
+Blankets are not allowed.

 Is the concert really free?